-Eli Hager has written about public defense, privatization and the fees and fines that pervade the criminal justice system.
+Eli Hager has written about juvenile justice, education, family court, fines and fees and the criminalization of poverty.
 He also edits our “Life Inside” series.
 His number is 212-803-5211, and his email is firstname.lastname@example.org.

 Deputy managing editor Tom Meagher specializes in data analysis and has written about capital punishment, crime rates and rape reporting.
 His number is 212-803-5257, and his email is firstname.lastname@example.org.

-Beth Schwartzapfel has written about parole, gun crime investigations and health care for those in prison and after their release.
-Her number is 212-803-5273, and her email is firstname.lastname@example.org.
+Beth Schwartzapfel has written about parole, juvenile justice, sex crimes, addiction and substance use and health care for those in prison and after their release.
+Her number is 212-803-5273, and her email is email@example.com.

 If you have information you want to share about an area of criminal justice not listed here, you can email our editors at firstname.lastname@example.org.What not to do

-All of our staff members use a technology called PGP (for “Pretty Good Privacy”) to encrypt the contents of our email.
+Many of our staff members use a technology called PGP (for “Pretty Good Privacy”) to encrypt the contents of our email.
 This can prevent an outside observer, such as a snooping government agency, from reading what you write to us.
-If you’re comfortable enough with computers to set up PGP on your machine, you can find each of our staffer’s public keys on his or her bio page.
+If you’re comfortable enough with computers to set up PGP on your machine, you can find our staffers' public keys on their bio pages.

 If you really want to be anonymous when you contact us, the U.S. mail is a good way to go.
 Our colleagues at ProPublica offer this advice: